kdave/btrfs-progs/Documentation/btrfs-filesystem.rst

 DESCRIPTION
 -----------

-**btrfs filesystem** is used to perform several whole filesystem level tasks, including all the regular filesystem operations like resizing, space stats, label setting/getting, and defragmentation.
+:command:`btrfs filesystem` is used to perform several whole filesystem level tasks, including all the regular filesystem operations like resizing, space stats, label setting/getting, and defragmentation.
 There are other whole filesystem tasks like scrub or balance that are grouped in separate commands.